assoc-path-informatics/interop/content/pages/about.md

 ```
 [example link](https://example.com)
 ```
+- When updating an existing page, please indicate the date of modification in the header by adding ``Modified: YYYY-MM-DD``.
 - Please include pubmed citations as footnotes (see examples in existing articles).
 The python script [bin/cite.py](https://github.com/assoc-path-informatics/interop/blob/main/bin/cite.py) can be used to format citations given a PMID.
 Citations may also be formatted manually.

 # software